-To quantify the accuracy of the patterns contained in the EPI and the EPB skill surface plots compared to the patterns of the VESPA skill surface plots, SCF and IHC skill elasticities (i.e., ESCF and EIHC, respectively) were calculated across a quadrant situated within the response surface for all three methods, for the 18 catchments and each forecast initialisation date, from Eq.
-(4) and (5) respectively.
-Figure 5 presents the skill elasticities for nine of the 18 catchments (the plots for the other nine catchments are shown in Supplementary Figure 18).
-Each plot corresponds to a catchment and shows the skill elasticities obtained from the VESPA, the EPI and the EPB methods, as a function of the forecast initialisation date.
+To quantify the accuracy of the patterns contained in the EPI and the EPB skill surface plots compared to the patterns of the VESPA skill surface plots, IHC and SCF skill elasticities (i.e., E{IHC} and E{SCF} , respectively) were calculated across a quadrant situated within the response surface for all three methods, for the 18 catchments and each forecast initialization date, from Eqs.
+(4) and (5), respectively.
+Figure 5 presents the skill elasticities for nine of the 18 catchments (the plots for the other nine catchments are shown in Fig. S18).
+Each plot corresponds to a catchment and shows the skill elasticities obtained from the VESPA, the linear EPI, and the EPB methods as a function of the forecast initialization date.
 From the nine different plots, the skill elasticities given by the EPB method appear almost identical to the VESPA approach, whereas the skill elasticities obtained from the EPI method differ in some places.
 This confirms that the patterns of the EPB method are very similar to the patterns of the VESPA approach, with it being the closest out of the two tested methods.

-The value of the SCF skill elasticity (i.e., E{SCF}) in relation to the value of the IHC skill elasticity (i.e., E{IHC}), for a given method, indicates the dominant predictability source on the

-3-month streamflow forecast skill (here calculated from the R^2).
+The value of the SCF skill elasticity (i.e., E{SCF}) in relation to the value of the IHC skill elasticity (i.e., $E{\rm IHC}$), for a given method, indicates the dominant predictability source on the 3-month streamflow forecast skill (here calculated from the R^2).
 For a selected method, equal SCF and IHC skill elasticity values signifies that equal improvements in both the SCFs and the IHCs will lead to equal improvements in the streamflow forecast skill.
-If E{SCF} is superior [inferior] to E{IHC} , it reflects a larger potential increase in streamflow forecast skill by improving the SCFs [IHCs].
+If E{SCF} is superior (inferior) to E{IHC} , it reflects a larger potential increase in streamflow forecast skill by improving the SCFs (IHCs).
 Although the EPI method almost always indicates the same dominant predictability source as the two other methods, the degree of influence of changes in IHC and SCF skill on the streamflow forecast skill (i.e., the exact values of the skill elasticities) often differs.
-For many catchments and forecast initialisation dates, the EPI appears to underestimate the skill elasticities produced by the VESPA method.
+For many catchments and forecast initialization dates, the EPI appears to underestimate the skill elasticities produced by the VESPA method.

-The nine different catchments for which the skill elasticities are presented in Figure 5 display three different types of behaviours, best captured by the VESPA approach and the EPB method.
-For the three catchments on the leftmost column of Figure 5, improvements in the IHCs would yield the highest improvements in the 3-month streamflow forecast skill for spring to summer initialisations (April-August for the Crystal River, March-July for the Fish River and March-June for the Middle Branch Escanaba River) and in the winter (October-January for the Crystal River, November-December for the Fish River and in December for the Middle Branch Escanaba River).
-SCF improvements would lead to better 3-month streamflow forecast skill for forecasts initialised in the late winter and summer to fall (February-March and September for the Crystal River, February and August-October for the Fish River and January-February and July-September for the Middle Branch Escanaba River).
-For the three catchments in the middle column of Figure 5, a notable feature is that the 3-month streamflow forecast skill would benefit from SCF improvements for summer initialisations (June-September for the Chattooga and the Nantahala Rivers and July-September for the New River).
-Finally, for the three catchments of the rightmost column of Figure 5, the 3-month streamflow forecast skill would benefit from improvements in the SCFs for all initialisation dates.
-This is true with the exception of forecasts initialised in December for East Fork Shoal Creek.
-It is important to note that there is uncertainty around these estimates.
-However, this is a good first indication of the sensitivity of 3-month streamflow forecast skill (measured from the R2) to IHCs and SCFs errors, for each forecast initialisation date and each catchment.
+The nine different catchments for which the skill elasticities are presented in Fig. 5 display three different types of behavior, best captured by the VESPA approach and the EPB method.
+For the three catchments in Fig. 5 (left), improvements in the IHCs would yield the highest improvements in the 3-month streamflow forecast skill for spring to summer initializations (April-August for the Crystal River, March-July for the Fish River, and March-June for the Middle Branch Escanaba River) and in the winter (October-January for the Crystal River, November-December for the Fish River, and in December for the Middle Branch Escanaba River).
+SCF improvements would lead to better 3-month streamflow forecast skill for forecasts initialized in the late winter and summer to fall (February-March and September for the Crystal River, February and August-October for the Fish River, and January-February and July-September for the Middle Branch Escanaba River).
+For the three catchments in Fig. 5 (middle),